 ATLANTIC CITY — Nefertiti Hathaway wants to meet people where they are in life and believes a neighborhood, community and city needs that type of space for everyone.

-Hathaway, often sounding years wiser than year age of 27, started Ubuntu the Community in Atlantic City to meet that need.
+Hathaway, often sounding years wiser than the age of 27, started Ubuntu the Community in Atlantic City to meet that need.
 Ubuntu is part of a Zulu phrase that means “I am, because you are.”
-Hathaway remember hearing the word in her anthropology class at HBCU Lincoln University in Pennsylvania.
+Hathaway remembers hearing the word in her anthropology class at HBCU Lincoln University in Pennsylvania.

 Like a magnet, it stuck.